PaperZeroMC/Zero/CONTRIBUTING.md

 ## Understanding Patches

-Unlike the Purpur API and its implementation, modifications to Paper and Minecraft source files are done through patches.
+Unlike the Zero API and its implementation, modifications to Paper and Minecraft source files are done through patches.
 These patches/extensions are split into three different sets of two categories, which are formatted like so:

-Under `purpur-api`:
+Under `zero-api`:

 - `paper-patches` (applies to the `paper-server/` git repo)
     - `sources`: Per-file patches to Paper API classes;
     - `features`: Larger feature patches that modify multiple Paper API classes.

-Under `purpur-server`:
+Under `zero-server`:

-- `minecraft-patches` (applies to the `purpur-server//` git repo)
+- `minecraft-patches` (applies to the `zero-server//` git repo)
   - `sources`: Per-file patches to Minecraft classes;
   - `resources`: Per-file patches to Minecraft data files;
   - `features`: Larger feature patches that modify multiple classes.